 Picture: See the difference between the eye lens apperture of the 20mm eyepiece and the 6mm.
 How much easier, for a child, would it be to look through the 20mm?

 Try to keep the magnification in the first few observation sessions in the range 20x - 35x.
 After some experience is under their belt, you can edge the magnification upwards in subsequent sessions.
-Up to 40-50x for a few goes, then maybe 60-80x.
+Up to 40-50x for a few goes, then finally 60-80x.

-After six observing sessions, or if you have no problems following the objects, you can increase to the maximum, around 100x - 120x.
-The child will be sufficiently experienced to see through a 6mm eyepiece.
-(I don't recommend 4mm eyepieces, even for experienced observers - Steer well clear for children!)
+After ten observing sessions, or if you have no problems following the objects, you can increase to the maximum, around 100x - 120x.
+The child will be sufficiently

-Note: Having said that, please give them a first view of Jupiter and/or Saturn on the highest magnification (under 160x) you have as soon as they learn to look through an eyepiece.
+Note: Having said that, please give them a first view of Jupiter and/or Saturn on the highest, blur-free magnification (under 160x) you have as soon as they learn to look through an eyepiece.
 Just to show them the amazing view.
 Then settle down to learn your way about the night sky and how to use a telescope on it.

-A 10mm eyepiece with a 2xBarlow is better for a child than a 5mm without the Barlow, although both arrangements give the same magnification.
+A 10mm eyepiece with a 2xBarlow is better for a child than a 5mm without a Barlow, although both arrangements give the same magnification.
 This is because the Barlow preserves the 10mm eyepiece's eye relief and the eye-lens aperture will be wider, therefore seeing the image would be easier for a young and inexperienced observer.

 I always recommend paying a little extra for an all metal 'achromatic' 2xBarlow for around £25.
 The image quality is much better than the £12-15 plastic jobs.